X-37B OTV (Orbital Test Vehicle)

 Orbit of OTV-1, altitude of 401 km x 422 km (mean altitude of 410 km), inclination of 39.99º, period of 90 minutes.

 Orbit of OTV-2, altitude of 278.5 km x 289.3 km, inclination of 41.9°, period of 90.2 minutes.

 Orbit of OTV-3, altitude of 320 km x 333 km, inclination of 43.5, period of 90.93 minutes.

 Orbit of OTV-4, altitude of ~310 km (initial altitude), later it raised its altitude to 350 km where it spent the majority of its mission.
 On Feb.
 5, 2017, the spaceplane maneuvered into an orbit of 307 x 312 km.

-Secondary payloads on the OTV-4 flight (that were deployed from the spaceplane):
+Secondary payloads on the OTV-4 flight (deployed from the spaceplane)

 • LightSail-A, a 3U CubeSat of The Planetary Society, Pasadena, CA.

 • GEARRS-2, a 3U CubeSat built by NearSpace Launch in collaboration with the AFRL (Air Force Research Laboratory).